flyingcircusio/batou/README.txt

 batou is a multi-(component|host|environment|...) deployment utility.

 Deployments are described in a model using "components" and can be deployed locally and remotely.
+Models are written as Python code.

 See the `batou documentation <http://packages.pypi.org/batou>`_ for details on how to use it.